nikhilash6/Flux_ID_Adjuster/readme.md

 If you are a company or developer wanting to integrate this into a commercial product or paid service, we can set that up!
 Just open an issue on this GitHub repository or reach out via the contact info on my GitHub profile to arrange a separate commercial license.

-### special thanks to https://github.com/capitan01R as i got out of some tricky issues by using his logics.
+### special thanks to https://github.com/capitan01R as i was able to solve some tricky issues by referring to his enhancer node pack.